-Any reservations made as regards the Vehicle must be stated in writing:
+Any reservations made as regards the Vehicle (visible damages, defects, missing items…) must be stated in writing:

-- On the bill of lading (CMR) at the time of delivery, and the Professional Purchaser have at the latest within 24 hours from the date of delivery to open a claim through the online claim form, in order to enable BCAuto Enchères to respect the legal time limit of three working days specified in Article L. 133-3 of the Commercial Code.
+- On the bill of lading (CMR) dated and signed par the Onwer and the driver, at the time of delivery, and the Professional Purchaser have at the latest within 24 hours from the date of delivery to open a claim through the online claim form, in order to enable BCAuto Enchères to respect the legal time limit of three working days specified in Article L. 133-3 of the Commercial Code.

 Failing this, Purchaser shall be deemed to have unconditionally accepted the Vehicle and shall not be entitled to make any claim.